Last Updated on November 27, 2020 by queenie mak

-However, it took years to hone in my minimalist travelling skills.
-I started travelling with a 75-liter backpack, slowly changed to a 55-liter, and used a 33-liter pack for many years until I finally switched to a 24-liter bag.
+Searching for the perfect minimalist travel backpack has been quite the process.
+I first started travelling with a 75-litre backpack, slowly changed to a 55-litre, and used a 33-litre pack for many years until I finally switched to a 24-litre bag.

-I fully embrace the minimalist travelling mindset and have enjoyed using my current backpack, which I think is one of the best minimalist bags.
+But I am extremely happy with my current backpack, which I think is one of the best minimalist travel backpacks.

-In this post, I will show you how you can find a minimalist backpack and sharing all the reasons why I love my backpack as a minimalist traveller.
+If you are an aspiring minimalist and living out of a backpack doesn’t scare you, keep reading because I will show you how you can find the best minimalist backpack and sharing all the reasons why I love my favourite minimal pack.

 Want to read this post later?
 Pin it on your Pinterest board!

 The perfect minimalist backpack size must be small enough for an airplane overhead cabin but big enough for all your belongings.
-It should be a 20 liter backpack or slightly bigger.
+It should be a 20 litre backpack or slightly bigger.

 However, every airline has different regulations about carry-on bags, and there isn’t a fixed rule on the allowable size of a carry-on suitcase.